mjepis7/mjepis7/README.md

 - 🔭 I’m studying at University of São Paulo

-- 👨‍💻 I’m currently learning TypeScript and React native
+- 👨‍💻 I’m currently learning TypeScript and React

 ---